Apollounknowndev/worldgen-docs/docs/docs/dimensions/multi_noise/latest.md

 ![](/worldgen-docs/docs/docs/dimensions/multi_noise/images/2d/grid.png)

-As an example, let's assume that at a certain part of a world has a `humidity` value of 0.3 and a `temperature` value of 0.6.
+For this example, the inputs will be the following:
+* `humidity` value of 0.3
+* `temperature` value of 0.6

 ![](/worldgen-docs/docs/docs/dimensions/multi_noise/images/2d/grid_with_point.png)

-* Since the `humidity` is 0.3, it fits into the middle column of this biome grid.
+* Since the `humidity` value is 0.3, the input fits into the middle column of this biome grid.
-* Since the `temperature` is 0.6, it fits into the bottom row of this biome grid.
+* Since the `temperature` value is 0.6, the input fits into the bottom row of this biome grid.

-This means that where the `humidity` is 0.3 and the `temperature` is 0.6, the gray biome will generate.
+This means that when the `humidity` input is 0.3 and the `temperature` input is 0.6, the gray biome will generate.

 For vanilla's Nether dimension, two dimensions of noise is enough; with only five biomes, you don't need to use all six parameters.
 However, the vanilla Overworld, with it's 50+ biomes, *does* need to use all six parameters.
 What it does to place all these biomes is take a grid like the one shown above and takes it to the extreme by making it six dimensional (technically only 5/6 parameters use a grid, but that will be explained later).
 This is for practical purposes impossible to visualize all at once, so we'll use three different "layers" of grids to visualize it.